Implementation of integral surface tension formulations in a volume of fluid framework and their applications to Marangoni flows: Numerical method

 In a situation where the interface intersects with the horizontal faces, for example $CD$ or $EF$ in figure \ref{fig:defsig}$(b)$, the contribution due to the pressure jump to the $x-$momentum equation is zero, since for horizontal faces, $\mathbf{n}_\Omega \cdot \mathbf{e}_x = 0$.
 However, the contribution due to the surface tension term $\gamma t^x$ is nonzero.
 This is added to the momentum equation through the off-diagonal terms of the stress tensor

 defined at the cell vertex $i-\frac{1}{2},j-\frac{1}{2}$.
 The total contribution due to pressure and surface tension to the $x-$momentum equation is

 The contribution to the $y-$momentum equation can be obtained by the permutation of indices $i,j$ and superscripts in equation \eqref{eq:ffromsig}.
 For a detailed derivation of the surface tension stress tensor the reader is referred to the article by Al Saud \textit{et al.} \cite{abu2018conservative}.
 The key elements of the stress tensor $\boldsymbol{\sigma}$ are the tangent vector $\mathbf{t}$, the curvature $\kappa$, and the face fraction $s^x$.
-To obtain these elements, Al Saud \textit{et al.} \cite{abu2018conservative} used the sign-distance function $d$ and proposed algorithms \ref{alg:sigxx} and \ref{alg:sigxy} which we are also going to use in our formulations.
-The fundamental distinction between the numerical schemes proposed in this manuscript lies in the way these key elements are calculated from the interface shape represented with a color function $C$ within the VOF framework.
+To obtain these elements, Al Saud \textit{et al.} \cite{abu2018conservative} used the sign-distance function $d$ and proposed algorithms \ref{alg:sigxx} and \ref{alg:sigxy} which we are also going to use in our formulations. { Algorithm \ref{alg:sigxx} is used to compute the diagonal terms $\mathbf{\sigma}_{xx}$ based on equation \ref{eq:sigdiag}.
+First, the tangent and surface tension coefficient are weighted with $\xi$, which is and approximation of the surface fraction obtained from sign distance function.
+Then these weighted values are then used as inputs in equation \ref{eq:sigdiag}.
+In a similar way in the algorithm \ref{alg:sigxy}, non-diagonal terms are calculated using equation \ref{eq:signond}.} The fundamental distinction between the numerical schemes proposed in this manuscript lies in the way these key elements are calculated from the interface shape represented with a color function $C$ within the VOF framework.
 We propose three different methods which are discussed next.